zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 But leaving Neville lying motionless on the floor didn't feel like a very good omen.
 In their nervous state, every statue's shadow looked like Filch, every distant breath of wind sounded like Peeves swooping down on them.
 At the foot of the first set of stairs, they spotted Mrs. Norris skulking near the top.

 "Oh, let's kick her, just this once," Ron whispered in Harry's ear, but Harry shook his head.
-As they climbed carefully around her, Mrs. Norris turned her lamplike eyes on them, but didn't do anything.
+As they climbed carefully around her, Mrs. Norris turned her lamp like eyes on them, but didn't do anything.

 They didn't meet anyone else until they reached the staircase up to the third floor.
 Peeves was bobbing halfway up, loosening the carpet so that people would trip.